LucasJJulien/PerfectDesign/README.md

 ## Roadmap
 - [x] Add table support
 - [x] Add missing flexbox attributes
-- [x] Expand ReadMe
+- [x] Expand README
 - [x] Expand color palette
-- [ ] Add sm, md, lg, etc attributes to all properties
+- [x] Add modules
+- [x] Add prebuilt layouts
 - [ ] Add responsive attributes for other display sizes
-- [ ] Animations
-- [ ] Add components
-  - [ ] Buttons
-  - [ ] Cards
-- [ ] Add prebuilt layouts (containers)
-- [ ] Add contributing guidelines
-- [ ] Add prebuilt layouts
+- [ ] Basic animations
 - [ ] Add support for NPM
 - [ ] Add examples/templates
 - [ ] Expand EM support
 - [ ] Expand REM support

 ## Documentation
 PerfectDesign does not have additional documentation apart from what's on this readme.
-Since it's a library with syntax derived from CSS itself, knowledge of CSS is all that's required.
+It followes a "formula" based system with syntax derived from CSS itself.

 ## Quick Start
 PerfectDesign requires no installation or package managers.
 Instead, just reference the CSS file in your HTML head section or CSS file.
 The production folder contains several CSS files that link PerfectDesign together - this is what you import for most use cases.
 These automatically reference all the css files distributed across the many organization folders - ```complete.css``` includes the entire project.
 It can be linked with the following code: